 State budget cuts “will continue to shift the burden of paying for college from the government to students and their families.
 Family income and savings do not increase enough to cover the added cost.
 This forces students to shift their enrollment to lower-cost colleges and to increase their debt at graduation,” Kantrowitz warns in his own recent analysis of student debt numbers.

-The key takeaway for students, says Asher is that students should continue to pursue degrees—for the great advantage they provide in the job —but should also be making sure to limit their debt loads.
+The key takeaway for students, says Asher is that students should continue to pursue degrees—for the great advantage they provide in the job market—but should also be making sure to limit their debt loads.

 Perhaps the single most important step: choosing a college with a net price you can afford using your family’s savings, earnings, your scholarships and no more than the maximum standard federal student loans: $5,500 a year for freshmen, $7,500 a year for upperclassmen.
 (Here’s more advice on how to avoid crushing student debt.)